-In 2013, the CCP founded a pre-primary and elementary school in the region of Iganga.
+In 2013, the Child Care Project founded a pre-primary and elementary school in the region of Iganga.

-In this photo you can see the entire teacher of our primary and primary school, as well as the board members of the CCP.
+The entire staff of our primary school and kindergarten, as well as the board members of the CCP.

 At the far left of the photo you can see Ester, the school’s director.
-She founded the school in 2013 and her mission is to provide education to destitute children.
+Her mission is to provide care and education to needy children.

 Dani and Jan on the left and Jim on the far right are the CCP’s board and visited the projects in August 2015 for 5 weeks.
 Much has been improved during this time.
 See travelogues.